-This Explanation of Significant Difference is subject to a thirty (30) day comment period to the public, from April 8 through May 8, 2021.
+This Explanation of Significant Difference was subject to a thirty (30) day comment period to the public, from April 8 through May 8, 2021.
+No public comments were received.
 If you have questions or need additional information you may contact any of the following: